About The Brickhouse

 Matt and Catherine worked together to create the inviting and comfortable space of The Brickhouse and the funky, industrial space of The Underground.
 The Brickhouse is located on the main floor of the building and is “A historic lounge - modern atmosphere and cuisine.”
 This catch phrase is evident in all aspects of the bar: Mediterranean infused pub menu, loungy s-shaped booths, windows that expose the original arch shape and open to allow a patio feel, re-use of wood from the original structure, live background music of DJ’s and bands, and a busy mix of people from 11:30 am until close, seven days a week.

 The Underground is in the basement of the building and is unparalleled in Fernie with its mix of exposed brick, concrete floor, fire red roof, original art from local artists, live DJ’s and Bands and games galore.
-The vault door of the Imperial Bank of Canada is now used as the main entrance to The Underground and the vault space on both the main floor and basement are used as very distinctive men’s bathroom, The Underground is hopping from 6pm to 2am, Tuesday through Saturday.
+The vault door of the Imperial Bank of Canada is now used as the main entrance to The Underground and the vault space on both the main floor and basement are used as very distinctive men’s bathroom.
+Currently The Underground is not open.

 The completion of this artistic redevelopment involved the help of many that dedicated hours of hard work and constructive advice throughout the process, evident upon first entering either of these establishments.
 The attention to detail and uniqueness of each space adds a new edge to downtown Fernie, as does the revitalization of the natural architectural beauty of The Imperial Bank of Canada Building.
 Fernie residents have embraced this project with open arms and look forward to more of its kind to continue adding value to the town of Fernie.